gvwilson/fiction/iffy/index.md

 Aunt Naggie laughed shakily.
 "Yeah, but there's medicine in it.
-Ignacio—the fella you met today—he been gettin it for me.
+Ignacio—the fella you met today—he been gettin' it for me.
 For you, I mean.
 Sendin' it to me along by Mrs. Sandhu."

-A chill ran down Iffy's spine.
+Something turned over in Iffy's stomach, and for a moment she thought she was going to be sick.
 "Medicine for what?"

 Aunt Naggie pulled a cloth out of her sleeve and wiped the blood off Iffy's face.
 "For this," she said quietly.
-"He knew your olders—has a couple o' pictures of 'em from when they was just First an' Second.
+"He knew your olders—has a couple o' pictures of 'em from when they was just a First an' Second.
-That's why he come to find me, back after we got you.
+That's why he come to find me, back after you came along by us.
-Said they was famous back after th' war fer helpin' rescue people outta Brazil an' th' Cape an' wherever.
+Said they was famous back after th' war fer helpin' run people in an' out o' Brazil an' th' Cape an' wherever.
 But he said they had some tweaks in 'em what meant you'd start gettin' bad spells as you got older.
 They tweaked somethin' that goes in th' curry to help wi' that,